DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

 4. Scroll down and click "+ API Proxy"
   ![](./media/new-apiproduct-add-a-proxy.png)

-5. In the dropdown, select YOUR api proxy, the one named with your initials.
+5. In the dropdown, select *your* API proxy, the one named with your initials.

 5. Click **Save** to save the API Product.
 The new product should now be listed on the ‘Products’ page.

 You noticed the UI for adding resources, so let's explain a little about proxies and resources.
-Suppose you had an API Proxy that handled requests on /hotels and /attractions .
+Suppose you had an API Proxy that handled requests on `/hotels` and `/attractions` .
 We call these things "resources" in the lingo of REST.
 You could configure an API Product to allow access to a subset of the resources available within a proxy.
 To do so, you would use those other parts of the User Interface.